-NOTE: You can set up motion zones one block at a time in groups of four or eight individual block groups (4- and 8-channel DVR respectively).
+NOTE: You can set up motion zones one block at a time in groups of 16 individual block groups.
 A block group is positioned within the image area using the Up and Down arrow buttons, and individual blocks within the block groups are selected or cleared using the camera buttons.

-Press the I button to display the menu screen.
+Press the 1 button to display the menu screen.
 The menu on the setup screen has the following functions: